ernestns/dailydocs.dev/docs/implementation-strategy.md

 - the app runs under systemd or an equivalent supervisor
 - the repository documents enough steps to rebuild the deployment on a fresh VPS

-Do not include SQLite, Datastar, migrations, importer commands, validator logic, or topic routes in this milestone.
+Do not include SQLite, migrations, importer commands, validator logic, or topic routes in this milestone.

 ## Core Domain First